Injuries Caused by Motorcycle Recalls & Defects

 Some motorcycle accidents are caused by mistakes in the manufacture or design of the motorcycle.
 Recalls are put in place to remove the defective parts or vehicles from the road and keep people safe, but sometimes they come too late.

-If you or someone you love suffered serious injuries as the result of a motorcycle accident, please contact Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 for a free case evaluation.
+If you or someone you love suffered serious injuries as the result of a motorcycle accident, please contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 for a free case evaluation.
 Our New York motorcycle accident attorneys have years of experience successfully representing clients who have been in serious crashes, and recovering the monetary compensation that they deserve.

 Motorcycle recalls are common in the United States, and are typically caused by defects that put the consumer at risk for serious injury and possibly death.
 According to the United States Code for Motor Vehicle Safety - Title 49, Chapter 301, Section 30101 (a) (8), manufacturers must design "…a motor vehicle or motor vehicle equipment in a way that protects the public against unreasonable risk of accidents occurring because of the design, construction, or performance of a motor vehicle, and against unreasonable risk of death or injury in an accident…" This includes nonoperational safety for the motor vehicle as well.